Hazelstorm/413w22-taikomapper/README.md

 * Note that many songs are counted repeatedly, once for each difficulty.

 ### Data Split
 We allocated 80% of the mapsets for training, 10% of the mapsets for validation, and 10% of the mapsets for testing.
 This is because our evaluation will be mostly qualitative; there is no objective criteria to distinguish correct and incorrect generated maps, and our loss function does not fully capture the quality of our model.
-Also, the validation loss is only computed every 10 epochs of training, to reduce training time.

 ## Quantitative Measures
 We have defined different loss measures for the three models.